Manuel Antonio Vacations

 It's relatively hot year-round, so don't overpack!
 Also all restaurants are informal here, so no fancy duds are needed.
 Walking or hiking shoes are recommended for some activities (they may get wet, depending on the tour), and sandals for the beach.
 It's best to bring sunscreen as it's expensive here--and sunny.
 The mosquitoes aren't as bad as most people think, especially outside of the rainy season, but if you're prone to bites bring some anyway.
 Lightweight rain gear is also recommended for the rainy season.

 Costa Rica in general is a very safe and secure place--however it's important to be mindful.
 Most crime--especially the little violent crime--is limited to San Jose, though there is petty theft in tourist areas.
 The most common tourist petty theft is in vehicles or at the beach--so don't leave your valuables in your car or at the beach unattended.
-Theft in renal properties is rare--but nevertheless be sure to lock up and use the safes when you're not there.
+Don't go out late at night in Quepos.
+Theft in rental properties is rare--but nevertheless be sure to lock up and use the safes when you're not there.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.